hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/optimistic-locking.md

 be significant when comparing LOB types or other heavy values that need to be sent back and forth over the network and to be fully compared before performing UPDATE or DELETE operations.

-## Comparison of Strategies
+## Features and Drawbacks of the Strategies

-The following table sohws the features and drawbacks of each strategy:
+The following table shws the features and drawbacks of each strategy:

 | Features                   | Version Number | Timestamp | Full Row Check |
 | -- |:--:|:--:|:--:|